mrtzh/Tex2Slide/README.md

 # Tex2Keynote

-An convenient minimalistic tool to get latex snippets into Keynote.
+A convenient minimalistic tool to get latex snippets into Keynote.

 ## Install